tpluscode/tpluscode.github.io/source/_posts/2020-12-20-hydra-shacl-interoperability.markdown

 .
 ```

-By adding this property a UI component can load the countries by dereferencing a `hydra:Collection` which would look somewhat like this:
+By adding this property a UI component can load the countries by dereferencing a `hydra:Collection` whose representation would look somewhat like this:

 <rdf-snippet formats="application/ld+json,application/n-quads" prefixes="hydra">
    <script type="text/turtle">